-Wickiup is one of the most unique and challenging kokanee fisheries in the state.
-It has two river channels, but the rest of the reservoir is quite shallow.
-It addition, it is an irrigation impoundment, so the water fluctuates all season.
+Wickiup Reservoir has two major river channels, but the rest of the reservoir is quite shallow.
+In addition, it is an irrigation impoundment, so the water fluctuates all season.
 Places that are fishable in the spring can be dry by mid-summer.

 Wickiup is located southwest of Bend, easily reached from the Sunriver or La Pine areas.

-ODFW previously ended a 25-fish bonus bag limit long available for kokanee as well as looking at changes to protect trout spawning areas in the Deschutes River Arm, mentioned below.
+ODFW previously ended a 25-fish bonus bag limit long available for kokanee as well as changes to protect trout spawning areas in the Deschutes River Arm, mentioned below.

 Wickiup was formed by flooding two river channels (Davis and Deschutes).

 Outside of the river channels, the remainder of the reservoir is very shallow.
 It is very easy to go from 40 feet of water to 3 feet with old stumps just below the surface.

 Wind waves at Wickiup also are a real concern.
 It can go from calm to 2-foot waves in 30 minutes, so if you are in a small boat pay attention to the weather.

 The two main boat ramps are located at Gull Point and Gull Point Campground.
-There are minor boat ramps at North Davis Creek Campground, Sheep Bridge Campground, West South Twin Campground, Wickiup Butte Campground, Reservoir Campground and South Twin Campground.
+There are small boat ramps at North Davis Creek Campground, Sheep Bridge Campground, West South Twin Campground, Wickiup Butte Campground, Reservoir Campground and South Twin Campground.

 During mid- and late summer, the fishing can slow down as the water levels drop, and the water warms and gets more turbid.
 Angling can still be very good during the summer heat, but it can definitely be hit or miss.